mankra/ossbig2024/README.md

 ## OSSBIG

-This are the links to the stuff that was generated for the OSSBIG.
+A link collection to the stuff that was generated for the OSSBIG.

 ### Workbooks and Repositories